 The NHRS has actuarial valuations performed biennially in each odd-numbered year, the results of which are used to determine the employer contribution rate for the next succeeding biennium.
-The actuarial valuation dated as of June 30, 2009 was used to determine the required contributions for fiscal years 2012 and 2013 and the June 30, 2011 valuation will determine the required contributions for fiscal years 2014 and 2015.
-The June 30, 2011 valuation is expected to be completed by November 2011.
-The June 30, 2007 and the June 30, 2009 System actuarial valuations can be viewed in their entirety at www.nhrs.org.
-An interim actuarial valuation was performed as of June 30, 2010 but will not be used for contribution rate setting.
-Based on the results of the interim valuation as of June 30, 2010, the net assets available to pay pension benefits, at actuarial value, were reported to be \$5,233.8 million.
-The market value of assets as of June 30, 2010 was approximately \$671.0 million less than the actuarial value.
-The total pension liability at June 30, 2010 was \$8,953,9 million, resulting in an unfunded pension liability at June 30, 2010 of \$3,720.1 million and a funding ratio of 58.5%.
+The actuarial valuation dated as of June 30, 2009 was used to determine the required contributions for fiscal years 2012 and 2013 and the final June 30, 2011 actuarial valuation will determine the required contributions for fiscal years 2014 and 2015.
+The Draft 2011 Actuarial Valuation was issued in November 2011 and revised in January 2012.
+The actuarial valuations as of June 30, 2007 and June 30, 2009, and the Draft 2011 Actuarial Valuation can be viewed in their entirety at www.nhrs.org/Investments/Valuations.aspx.
+Based on the results of the Draft 2011 Actuarial Valuation, the net assets available to pay benefits, at actuarial value, were reported to be \$5,740.5 million.
+The market value of assets as of June 30, 2011 was approximately \$92.9 million more than the actuarial value.
+The total pension liability at June 30, 2011 was \$9,998.3 million, resulting in an unfunded pension liability at June 30, 2011 of \$4,257.7 million and a funded ratio of 57.4%.
 Effective July 1, 2007 the System's actuarial cost method changed from the open group aggregate cost method to the more widely used entry age normal cost method.
-The total liabilities since that date have been determined using the entry age normal actuarial cost method and a 30year amortization of the unfunded accrued actuarial liability.
+The total liabilities since that date have been determined using the entry age normal actuarial cost method and a 30-year closed amortization of the unfunded accrued actuarial liability.
 Due to the fact that contributions for any particular fiscal year are determined by actuarial valuation performed up to four years prior to a particular year, the contributions that reflect the 30 year amortization began with fiscal year 2010.

-The actuary for the Plans uses several actuarial assumptions including the investment return rate at 8.5% (and 4.5% for Medical Subsidy Plans as of the 2010 Actuarial Valuation) and the wage inflation rate at 4.5%.
+The actuary for the Plans uses several actuarial assumptions including the investment return rate at 7.75% (and 3.75% for Medical Subsidy Plans for GASB reporting purposes) as of the Draft 2011 Actuarial Valuation and the wage inflation rate at 3.75%.
 The actuary also uses so-called "smoothing," whereby the difference between the market value of assets and the actuarial value of assets is smoothed over the previous five years to offset the effects of volatility of market values in any single year.
 In addition, the NHRS uses a 20% "corridor" in order to prevent the smoothed value from varying too far from market.
 The use of the 20% corridor means that very large gains and losses (i.e., ones that would produce a smoothed value that is more than 20% higher or lower than the actual market value) will not be presumed to be completely transitory and will be reflected immediately in funding.
 The use of the corridor in the 2009 actuarial valuations for the Plans lowered the actuarial value of assets that would have been established in its absence and thus raised the ARC in fiscal years 2012 and 2013.